racheljenniferkao/racheljenniferkao.github.io/_posts/2018-11-15-Compond-Calculator.md

 ![Test Account]({{ site.baseurl }}/images/testWechat.png)

-After you get your test accoount, simply follow the rest of the [easy tutorial](https://developers.weixin.qq.com/miniprogram/en/dev/).
+After you get your test account, simply follow the rest of the [easy tutorial](https://developers.weixin.qq.com/miniprogram/en/dev/).
 That consist of downloading WeChat's devtools application, along with a quickstart demo to start your mini program.
-After you're done, you will have an application similar as below.
+After you're done, you will have an application similar below.

 ![weChatDev]({{ site.baseurl }}/images/weChatDev.png)

 Now you might be wondering out of all things, why make a compound calculator?
-AVC values long term investments.
-Because long term investments along with compound interest rates can lead to an enormous amount of profit over time.
-Time in this case would be 5 years and more.
+AVC values long-term investments.
+Because long-term investments along with compound interest rates can lead to an enormous amount of profit over time.
+Time, in this case, would be 5 years and more.
 So I was off and learning about the coding languages of WeChat.

 The first thing I noticed is that Mini Program's language is basically html, css, and javascript.
 They made their own similar versions, wxml, wxss.
 I find this as a theme in China, their own version of Facebook, Uber, and Venmo/Square Cash.
-The cool thing about this is that even though mini programs are similar to apps, the langauges behind it aren't your common application languages, ex: java, swift.
-Mini programs are essentially websites disguise as apps.
+The cool thing about this is that even though mini programs are similar to apps, the languages behind it aren't your common application languages, ex: java, swift.
+Mini programs are essentially websites disguised as apps.

 One of the the most helpful pages was the [Components Page](https://developers.weixin.qq.com/miniprogram/en/dev/component/).
-Since mini program's langauge is not exactly like html, so there are certion exceptions or new tags to look out for.
+Since mini program's language is not exactly like html, so there are certain exceptions or new tags to look out for.
 The components page is available in English and Chinese.
-I really like how for each unique tag name, it nicely list out all its attributes and provides an demo example of how everything works.
+I really like how for each unique tag name, it nicely list out all its attributes and provides a demo example of how everything works.
 WeChat also mimics React's lifecycle, they have predefined functions that deals with certain states when a page is loading.

 Below is a picture of all the predefined lifecycle functions: